Did you know that doing what you love adds years to your life? You have the potential to be healthier just by living out your purpose.

 - What are you doing in your life (professionally and/or personally) and do you hope to be doing these 5-10 years from now?

 - Who do you spend most of your time with?
-What are they like and what do they add to your life and what do you add to their life?
+What are they like and what do they add to your life and just as important, what do you add to their life?

 Really scrubbing these areas of your life, you’ll see who you are and what you stand for.
-I am obsessed with anything home.
-Décor, coziness, comfort, food, and the people I share it with.
+I am obsessed with anything home, (décor, coziness, comfort, food, and the people I share it with.)
+I also feel most myself when I’m encouraging other women and I LOVE living a driven life.

 Take the car, take the flights, take the jewels.
 I want to be home.